 All Feet On The Rug

-This is probably one of the less common ways to rearrange the living room.
-The only reason it is less popular is because most rugs aren’t big enough for all of the furniture in your living room.
+This is not the most popular style.
+The reason is because most rugs aren’t big enough for all of the furniture in your living room.

-Although you can just put your couch on the rug and leave the other furniture off, this often feels off-balanced.
-If you do choose to put all feet on your rug, you can always try doing it with a chair or two, which takes up less space.
+Although you can put your couch on the rug and leave other furniture off, the room will not have a balance.
+If you do choose to put all feet on your rug, you can try it with a chair or two, which takes up less space.

 Front Feet On The Rug

-Just make sure that if your rug is thick that you add padding to the back legs of the couch so the couch will be safe and balanced.
-You can by padding online or you can make your own with household objects.
+Make sure if your rug is thick you add padding to the back legs of the couch so it will be safe and balanced.

 No Feet On The Rug

-With smaller rugs, this is very common.
-However, more often than not, a coffee table is placed in the center.
-This is especially useful if your coffee table is scooted across the floor often.
+With smaller rugs, this is common.
+However, a coffee table is placed in the center.
+This is useful if your coffee table is scooted across the floor often.
 It will prevent hardwood floors from getting scratched.

-If you do want to scoot your coffee table, make sure that the rug isn’t a shag rug as it will tear or tangle.
+If you want to move your coffee table, make sure that the rug isn’t a shag rug as it will tear or tangle.
 Packed rugs that are thin are best for scooting furniture on.

 Best Living Room Rugs

-So where do you buy the best living room rugs for your room size?
-That’s what we’re here to tell you.
-Let’s start off with just one particularly gorgeous choice for each of the standard rug sizes used in living rooms.
+Where do you buy the best living room rugs for your room size?
+Let’s start off with one choice for each of the standard rug sizes used in living rooms.

-Lucky for you, this rug comes in over 30 shapes and sizes.
-However, we’re going to highlight their 12×18 size because it’s just so rare.
-The simple braided design and creamy color make it perfect for any house and any design style.
+This rug comes in over 30 shapes and sizes.
+However, we’re going to highlight their 12×18 size because it’s rare.
+The braided design and cream color make it perfect for any house and all designs.

 Rugs work best when they are a neutral color of the furniture is bright and a bright color if the furniture is neutral.
 This adds balance and completes a look with the ultimate flow.